kimberlyyliuu/Course-Review-App/README.md

 ### Kimberly Liu

 * Implemented AddReviewController methods and other supplementary methods in Database Driver
-* Wrote Object Classes
+* Modified AddReviewController to include EditReview and averageRating as well
-* each line starts with an asterisk and a space
+* Wrote Object Classes (User, Review, Course)

 ### [Author 4 - replace this with their name]